-(from an interview I did… one of those music magazines… and the Q comes up a lot so ;-))
+(from an interview I did… one of those ole fashion magazines… and the Q comes up a lot so ;-))

 I know melancholy so well, it has always been a part of me.
 Indeed I can feel really happy and melancholic at the same time… moving me like the soft flow of water.
 And I like it.
 I like to fall into the emotions triggered by sombre and dramatic music.
 A lot of my inspirations of course come from my surroundings.
 I love the rain, I love the fog, I love the mystery surrounding the old stone houses, the dark church towers, the green fields, soft misty hills, the raging sea on a windy and wet day… Melancholic images that feed the mind with deep and serious thoughts.
 I find it so sensual…

 Art is about sharing emotions, thoughts and experiences with the world, to connect with others that may feel and experience the same.
 I have experienced a lot of sad emotions and crazy/creepy/risky situations.
 Some of them I put myself into… because I needed to feel the thrill, the adrenaline… and I needed to find out if I could get out of them again.
 Which I always did luckily… (as I said, I appear to have nine lives 😉 )